 Probably the most common kinds of specialty threads are elastic, metallic, and invisible.
 As the name implies, these aren’t the most widely used types of threads, each having very specific purposes.

 Metallic thread is one that has been wrapped in metallic polyester.
 It is most often used for embroidery and other decorative detail work.
 It is so pretty and comes in a bunch of colors.

 Invisible thread is used, obviously, at times when you want your stitches to blend in perfectly with your fabric.
 This can come in handy when you are having difficulty matching a thread to your fabric or using a highly patterned fabric.
 It’s often used for quilting and upholstery.
 One important thing to note is that invisible thread does not withstand high temperatures and will melt.

 Clear invisible thread works well with light colored fabric while the transparent smoke kind tends to work better with dark colored fabrics.
 It can be a bit tricky to get the knack of sewing with invisible thread as it tends to be a bit slippery and has a lot of give to it.
 Practicing ahead of time is advisable.

 Elastic thread is used for specialized techniques and projects.
 It is placed in the bobbin while using a standard sewing thread on top.
 Elastic thread obviously has a lot of stretch to it, giving you the ability to create a smocked, gathered, or shirred effect.
-My favorite is Eloflex from Coats and Clark.

 Remember, when you change the weight or thickness of your thread, you will also need to adjust the tension on your sewing machine.
 Some threads require special needles as well.
 And if you’re shopping for a thicker thread, be sure that you have a needle with an eye that’s big enough for it too.
 The thread needs to fit through with some wiggle room.